-Finally, in Appendix \ref{App_alignment_leakage} we report on the subtle effect of \emph{alignment leakage}, a subtype of concepts-task leakage that may generally appear in models such as CEMs which are exposed to interventions during training.
-We find evidence of this effect in experiments on the TabularToy($\delta$) dataset.
-Alignment leakage appears to be stronger in CEMs with higher $\lambda$ and $p_{int}$, supporting its relation with exposure to intervention at training time.

-\paragraph{Interconcept leakage increases with stronger concept supervision.} Upon closer inspection of the structure of the learned embeddings $\bm{\hat{c}^{w}}_i$, significant clustering is also observed based on the ground-truth values of the other concepts $j \neq i$.
-This is evidenced in Figure \ref{figure_PCAs_c_main}, where we display the PCA projections of $\bm{\hat{c}^{w}}_1$ in terms of the values of $c_2$ and $c_3$ (see Figure \ref{figure_PCAs_c_app} for similar plots for models with non-vanishing $p_{int}$).
-As especially manifest in TabularToy(0.25), where the task is binary and there is a total of three concepts, the fine structure present in Figures \ref{figure_PCAs_y_main} and \ref{figure_PCAs_y_app} which is not explained by the $y$ labels is descriptive of the value of the other concepts.
+\paragraph{Interconcept leakage increases with concept supervision.} On closer inspection of the structure of the learned embeddings $\bm{\hat{c}^{w}}_i$, strong clustering is also observed based on the ground-truth values of the other concepts $j \neq i$.
+For example, Figure \ref{figure_PCAs_c_main} shows PCA projections of $\bm{\hat{c}^{w}}_1$ in terms of the values of $c_2$ and $c_3$ (see Figure \ref{figure_PCAs_c_app} for similar plots for models with non-vanishing $p_{int}$).
+This phenomenon is particularly apparent in the TabularToy(0.25) data, where the task is binary and there are three concepts: in this case, the fine structure present in Figures \ref{figure_PCAs_y_main} and \ref{figure_PCAs_y_app} which is not explained by the $y$ labels is clearly associated with the value of the other concepts.